In the National Office: Sally-Forth Heaney-Garzoli

 A conversation with Sally

-This month, we go behind the scenes with Communications Coordinator Sally-Forth.
+This month, we go behind the scenes with Communications Officer Sally-Forth.

 Whether she’s managing social media, designing promotional materials, or advocating for the 'Community' outcome area, Sally focuses on making sure our communications reflect the incredible work happening on the ground.
 Read on to learn about her mixed bag role, her collection of four cats, and why she’ll always gift you a Salinger book.